brunoocastro/db-replication-study/README.md

 docker compose up -d
 ```

-# Seed the master database with python script
+# Seed the MASTER database with our python script

 ## Install requirements